Electrical conductivity of a random nanowire network: comparison of two-dimensional and quasi-three-dimensional models

 Although formula~\eqref{eq:MFAsigma-RC0} was derived for a network in which all conductors lie strictly in one plane, it is easy to show that it remains valid even when the conductors form a layer of finite but small thickness; it is only necessary that the inclination of all conductors relative to a certain plane be small, which corresponds to real networks.

 An alternative approach is to use a quasi-three-dimensional model (Q3D) \cite{Simoneau2015,Forro2020,Daniels2021}.
 In this case, conductors are considered as thin but finite-diameter cylinders or spherocylinders.
+For instance, in a Q3D network proposed in Ref.~\onlinecite{Daniels2021}, each wire has a finite diameter and therefore occupies a certain volume in space.
+This volume is excluded for placing another wire.
+Wires are deposited sequentially, one by one; the vertical position of each new wire depends on the position of the wires already deposited.
+This arrangement results in some wires that are in contact in a perfectly 2D system being separated vertically in the Q3D system.

 The properties of a network obtained by random deposition of such elongated objects of finite width onto a substrate are significantly different from the properties of a 2D network \cite{Daniels2021}.
 Figure~\ref{fig:distrib} shows the distribution of the number of contacts per conductor for various values of the number density of conductors according to computer simulation data for rigid cylindrical conductors with length $l = 6 \pm 3 \,\mu$m and diameter $d=20$~nm \cite{Daniels2021}.
 Thus, the aspect ratio was 300.

-Figure~\ref{fig:contacts} shows the dependencies of the mean number of contacts per conductor on conductor number density for the 2D and Q3D models.
-While for a network of zero-width conductors a linear growth is observed, in the case of rigid finite-width conductors the dependence saturates.
+Figure ~\ref{fig:contacts} shows the dependence of the average number of contacts per conductor on the number density of conductor for the 2D and Q3D models.
+For the 2D model, the number of contacts was calculated using~\eqref{eq:meanNj}; for the Q3D model, the values were taken from Ref.~\onlinecite{Daniels2021}, alternatively, they can be obtained from the distributions presented in Fig.~\ref{fig:distrib}.
+While a linear increase is observed for a network of zero-width conductors, the dependence saturates for rigid conductors of finite width.

-Fundamentally different dependencies of the number of contacts per conductor on the number density of conductors in the 2D and Q3D models lead within a mean-field-approach to significantly different dependencies of electrical conductivity obtained on the number density (Fig.~\ref{fig:conductivity}).
+Fundamentally different dependencies of the number of contacts per conductor on the number density of conductors in the 2D and Q3D models lead within the MFA to significantly different dependencies of electrical conductivity obtained on the number density (Fig.~\ref{fig:conductivity}).
+Dependencies were obtained within the MFA using formula~\eqref{eq:MFAsigma-RC0}.
+Conductor orientations are uniformly distributed.
+For the 2D model, the number of contacts per conductor was determined by formula~\eqref{eq:meanNj}, while for the Q3D, it was extracted from Ref.~\onlinecite{Daniels2021}.
 In the case where contact resistances dominate over conductor resistance, the differences in electrical conductivities obtained within the 2D and Q3D models are most significant and for the values of the number density presented in the figure reach two orders of magnitude.
 These differences decrease significantly with increasing parameter $\Delta$.

 It is clear that both models are only limiting cases of infinitely soft conductors (2D model) and infinitely rigid conductors (Q3D model).
 Real conductors possess some flexibility, so the number of contacts per conductor, network connectivity, and its electrical conductivity should occupy some intermediate position between these two limiting cases.